 The 1998 Godzilla had more action and less drama.
-Action sequence is good.
+The action sequence is good.
 But you tend to get tired of it and you start looking for something that would also touch you.
 I admit I got pretty emotional when Godzilla was trapped in the suspension cables of the Brooklyn Bridge, then the military start firing and you know how it ended.
 I was so young back then that I shed a tear.
 But that was it, nothing more.
 And that felt wrong.

 Additionally, Matthew Broderick and his geeky charm were present.
 It made the story more interesting because he did many important things alongside Maria Pitillo and Jean Reno.
-Plus, dropping the name Gojira was better in 1998 version.
+Plus, dropping the name Gojira was better in the 1998 version.

 What I did not like in this version is Godzilla.
 It’s not the real Godzilla.
 It looked like Jurassic Park turned Godzilla.

 Many have seen the movie, and of course, most of us know the story behind it.
 From there, we can say that film director Gareth Edwards kept his promise.
 He indeed stayed close to the Japanese roots.